UCL-MSC-RAI-COMP0240/UCL-MSC-RAI-COMP0240.github.io/docs/1d_aerostack2.md

 Aerostack2 will be revisited later in the module, where you will progressively take more responsibility for mission design, autonomy, and system configuration.

 ## Aerostack2 Practical Basics
-Aerostack2 should be understood as a **layered system**, built on top of ROS 2, rather than as a monolithic or “black-magic” framework.
+Aerostack2 should be understood as a **layered system**, built on top of ROS2, rather than as a monolithic or “black-magic” framework.

 The key layers are: